Croatia

 Arch of the Sergii: A triumphal arch from the 1st century BC, commemorating a powerful Roman family

-Tips: There is a large parking lot in front of the Pula arena.
+Travel Tips!
+There is a large parking lot in front of the Pula arena.

 During our final evening in Rovinj, we walked past the harbour for more stunning views of the town along the southern end of the promenade.